Chapter 25: Outfoxing A Dilettante

 Suddenly, the door behind them opened.
 The group straightened up as the snake had returned to collect them.
 “Follow me please,” he said, slithering away.

-“I don’t need to ask,” Tails started, his ears lying flat once more.
+“I don’t need to ask,” Tails started, his ears laying flat once more.
 “But… there’s no backing out of this now, huh?”

 Cream smiled at Cosmo.
 “You’re right,” she said.
 “There’s no need…”

 “… To ask.”
 Cosmo finished, smiling back at the rabbit.